tarekahsan709/Event-Calendar/README.md

 Running `test:server` will run the server side test code.

 ## Descriptions
 The project is mainly consist of two part.
 One is client which hold the frontend code and another is server which hold the backend code.
-In client AngularJS, Html, Css, Bootstrap, Ui-bootstrap technology is used.
+In client AngularJS, Html, Css, Bootstrap, Ui-bootstrap technology has used.
 Also some other library  like for calender view a Angular bootstrap calender , ui-router for routing, ng-resource for interact with RESTful server-side data sources.
 Server side is build on node js platform.
 Express js , Mongodb, Mongoose technology is used.
-I have used some es6 feature both client and sever side.
-For browser support babel is used to.
-Also gulp and webpack is used as a build tool.
-For linting eslint is used.
+I have used some javascript es6 feature both client and sever side.
+For browser support babel has used to.
+Also gulp and webpack has used as a build tool.
+For linting eslint has used.
 Some unit test and integration test is also written for backend using Mocha, Chai and Sinon.
 Each cell of the calender will show only two event name.
 If it has more then two event , the cell will show the number of event it's containing. to see all events you have to click the cell.
 It will expand and show those events.
 Event title also show maximum 20 character on cell.
 It it's more then 20 character it will show as ....